 At this point I stuck out my hand and said, “Hi, I’m David Brown.”
 She replied, “I’m Muriel Anderson.”

 Oh my goodness.
-I was sitting next to the woman who I’d proclaimed my love for to God and the internet, after hearing her version of the Beatles tune Day Tripper.
-I had wandered all over BWI airport several years ago trying to find where she was going to play in a gig promoted as BWI Live.
+I was sitting next to the woman whom I’d proclaimed my love for to God and the internet, after hearing her version of the Beatles tune Day Tripper.
+And I had wandered all over BWI airport several years ago trying to find where she was going to play in a gig promoted as BWI Live.

 Over the last half hour of the flight we talked guitar makers (her harp guitar was built by Mike Doolin and I showed her pictures of my two Running Dog guitars by luthier Rick Davis), harp guitar festivals, historic preservation and the importance of saving Music Row, and her newest album Nightlight Daylight, which is a two-CD set with music for the morning and music for the evening.
 She was pleased that Guitar Player magazine named Nightlight Daylight among the top 10 CDs of the decade but even more pleased, I think, to show me the interactive fiber-optic lighted CD cover.
 (Push on the moon and the night stars come out.
 Very cool!)